Computational Frameworks for Patterned Two-Dimensional Magnetism: Conclusion

 \section{Conclusion}

 Patterned two-dimensional magnetic systems constitute a class of architected spin materials in which geometry, exchange interactions, anisotropy, and topology operate on comparable energy scales.
-Spatial modulation of magnetic lattices transforms otherwise uniform films into confined, heterogeneous systems whose thermodynamic and dynamical behavior is intrinsically geometry-dependent.
+Spatial modulation of magnetic lattices transforms otherwise uniform films into confined, heterogeneous systems where geometry serves as an intrinsic control variable for their thermodynamic and dynamical behavior.

 Computational approaches—ranging from equilibrium Monte Carlo sampling to stochastic spin dynamics and multiscale parameterization based on first-principles calculations—provide the quantitative framework required to resolve this complexity.
-These methods enable construction of geometry-dependent phase diagrams, identification of compensation and reentrant phenomena, and analysis of metastable switching pathways in nanostructured architectures.
-In representative systems such as nanodot arrays, artificial spin-ice lattices, exchange-modulated heterostructures, and patterned van der Waals magnets, simulation has clarified how confinement and interfacial coupling reshape critical behavior and stabilize nontrivial spin textures.
+These methods enable construction of geometry-controlled phase diagrams, identification of compensation and reentrant phenomena, and analysis of metastable switching pathways in nanostructured architectures.
+Thus, representative systems such as nanodot arrays, artificial spin-ice lattices, core-shell heterostructures, and patterned van der Waals magnets provide distinct platforms.
+In these systems, geometry and interaction engineering reshape magnetic phase stability.

 A central insight emerging from this study is that geometry functions as an effective thermodynamic variable.
 Pattern periodicity, aspect ratio, exchange contrast, and boundary conditions modify correlation lengths, broaden transition regimes, and define stability windows for vortices, skyrmions, and compensated states.
 Phase-diagram construction therefore serves as a systematic bridge between microscopic Hamiltonians and experimentally realizable magnetic configurations.